Last Updated on by Talita

 How to buy European Train Passes

-To buy European train passes, there are several options for companies and websites.
+To buy European train passes or Interrail pass, there are several options for companies and websites.
 There are also a variety of different passes which normally differ in the following:

 - Number of countries where the pass is valid